tachidok/chapchom/README.md

 #### What you need to have it working and running nicely?

-* A C++ compiler, with MPI support to use parallel features.
+* A C++ compiler - with MPI support to use parallel features.

-* CMake, to configure and install.
+* CMake - to configure and install.

-* Latex and Biber to build documentation (see notes in the doc folder for installation instructions of Latex and Biber).
+* Latex and Biber - to build documentation (see notes in the doc folder for installation instructions of Latex and Biber).

-* Docygen to build classes diagrams and useful documentation from the code.
+* Doxygen - to build classes diagrams and useful documentation from the code.

 ### Examples and test cases